Bird Watching at Garden Gate Get-A-Way

 A bird watching vacation at Garden Gate Get-A-Way also may include day trips to the Holmes County Rails to Trails path or The Wilderness Center to go hiking and birding.
 Below are just some of the birds that we have spotted at our B&B: (Bird information from Ohio DNR Web site)

-Be sure to visit us during the Shreve Migration Sensation .
+Be sure to visit us during March for the annual Shreve Migration Sensation .
 This is the time of year that the birds migrate from South to North and you are sure to spot some rare birds.
 Naturalists are on hand at several locations to enhance your experience.
-The 2013 date is Saturday, March 16, 2013.

 Black-capped Chickadee Black-capped chickadees occur north of the Carolina's range.
 The song of the black-capped chickadee is a two-parted whistled fee-bee, and their chik-a-dee-dee calls are much huskier and slower in tempo than the Carolina's.

 Blue Jay The blue jay is part of the crow family, which is a group of larger, aggressive birds.
 Their bills are large and stout; the feet and legs are heavy, enabling them to spend much time on the ground.
 Both the wings and the tail are rounded.
 The family is omnivorous (they eat both plant and animal material) and their songs are loud, raucous calls.

 Brown-headed Cowbird The brown-headed cowbird is part of the Blackbird family which contains more individuals than any other bird family in Ohio, but includes only a few species.
 This group of medium-sized walking birds has very diverse coloration and habits.
 The bill is long and pointed; the tail is usually rounded.They are known for stealing other birds nests.